 The Dutch government has decided to extend the temporary support measure for local media until the end of 2020.
 This extension is divided into 2 terms.
-The first term runs from 15 June to 15 September, you can apply from 22 June.
+The first term runs from 15 June to 15 September, the second from 15 September to 15 December 2020.
 Find out more on the Dutch Journalism Fund's website (in Dutch).

 Who can apply?

 The extended support for local media is meant for local public media services (broadcasters), door-to-door papers, local newspapers and independent local news websites.

 - for local public broadcasters: €0.33 times the number of households in their service area

 - for door-to-door papers published at least once a week or published at least once every 2 weeks accompanied by a website that is updated at least twice a week: €0.66 times the circulation number.

 - for door-to-door papers that appear less than once every 2 weeks but more than 9 times per year and are accompanied by a website that is updated at least twice a week: €0.33 times the circulation.

 - for local newspapers: €0.33 times the circulation

 - for independent local news websites: €4,000